Convex MPC Whole Body Control RL Policy 2026

 J^T + Gravity + PD

-Feedforward force mapping plus gravity compensation plus joint-space PD feedback for disturbance rejection.
+Feedforward force mapping plus gravity compensation plus joint space PD feedback for disturbance rejection.

 Swing Control